Content Acquisition: How to Valuate Content and Drive OTT Revenue Growth With AI

 How to use AI data analytics to stay on top of OTT trends

 It is also becoming increasingly important for content executives to understand whether they are fully capturing demand for existing titles and to identify new opportunities in the market.
-AI software helps uncover insights such as “Can we generate more revenue by subtitling for global distribution or create a new series targeting domestic audiences?”
+AI software helps to stay on top of OTT trends by uncovering insights such as “Can we generate more revenue by subtitling for global distribution or create a new series targeting domestic audiences?”

 AI can further analyze current and forecasted audience demand to determine whether there is over investment in a genre or type of format such as miniseries, episodic or film.
 As many viewers return to physical offices and outdoor activities in the wake of-COVID 19, will they prefer short-form content in the evening or PVOD films over the weekend?
 The answer may not be the same for everyone, but executives need to be on top of the latest OTT trends to understand how the viewers they have, and want, will perceive the value of their content offerings.